-The memory map of the DS28EA00 is shown in Figure 4.
-It consists of an 8-byte scratchpad and 3 bytes of back-up EEPROM.
-The first 2 bytes form the Temperature Readout register, which is updated after a temperature conversion and is read only.
-The next 3 bytes are user-writable; they contain the Temperature High (TH) and the Temperature Low (TL) Alarm register and a Configuration register.
-The remaining 3 bytes are "reserved."
+The memory of the DS28EA00 is shown in Figure 5.
+It consists of an 8-byte scratchpad and 3 bytes of backup EEPROM.
+The first two bytes form the temperature readout register, which is updated after a temperature conversion and is read-only.
+The next 3 bytes are user-writeable; they contain the Temperature High (TH) and the Temperature Low (TL) alarm register and a configuration register.
+The remaining 3 bytes are "reserved".
 They power up with constant data and cannot be written by the user.
-The TH, TL, and Configuration register data in the scratchpad control the resolution of a temperature conversion and decide whether a temperature is considered as "alarming."
-TH, TL, and Configuration can be copied to the EEPROM to become nonvolatile.
+The TH, TL, and configuration register data in the scratchpad control the resolution of a temperature conversion and decide whether a temperature is considered as "alarming".
+TH, TL, and configuration can be copied to the EEPROM to become nonvolatile (NV).
 The scratchpad is automatically loaded with EEPROM data when the DS28EA00 powers up.

-Figure 4.
+Figure 5.
 Memory Map

-Register Detailed Descriptions
+Register Detailed Description

-Temperature Readout Register Bitmap
+Temperature Readout Register